-Intersections are especially dangerous locations for pedestrians, as they are where pedestrian traffic meets and intersects with motor vehicle traffic.
-If a motor vehicle driver fails to stop or yield the right-of-way at an intersection, or if a pedestrian steps off the curb and into the intersection prematurely, this can cause an accident.
+- Intersections are especially dangerous locations for pedestrians, as they are where pedestrian traffic meets and intersects with motor vehicle traffic.
+If a motor vehicle driver fails to stop or yield the right-of-way at an intersection or a pedestrian steps off the curb and into the intersection prematurely, this can cause an accident.

 Kentucky’s Insurance Laws and Pedestrian Accidents

 Kentucky is unique in that it uses a no-fault car insurance system.
 With this system, most drivers turn to their own car insurance policies to pay for their medical bills and property repairs after an accident, even if they did not cause the crash.
-This is in contrast to a fault insurance system, where drivers file claims with the insurance provider of the at-fault party.
+This is in contrast to a fault insurance system, where drivers file claims with the at-fault party’s insurance provider.
 However, pedestrian accidents fall outside of the parameters of the no-fault system.

 The financial compensation available in a pedestrian accident case can include:

 - All medical expenses related to the pedestrian crash